 What's at stake

-The 2020 election is unlike any in modern history.
-Amidst the backdrop of a pandemic, we’re seeing false claims of voter fraud, deceitful robocalls targeting Black and Latinx households, unsafe or inaccessible polling places, and myriad other tactics being used to disrupt and attack our democracy.
+The 2020 election was unlike any in modern history.
+Against the backdrop of a pandemic, we saw false claims of voter fraud, deceitful robocalls, unsafe or inaccessible polling places, and many other attacks on democracy.

 The election is over, but the crises are all still here.
 From the government’s disastrous response to COVID-19, to the mounting injustices of systemic racism, to the destruction of recent wildfires and other climate impacts—recent history has clearly shown how political interference in science can have life-threatening consequences.